Amstel Gold Race (men's race): Hills

-The present course features more than 30 short climbs which come in faster succession as the race progresses, meaning riders have little time to recover in between the hills.
-25 climbs are covered in the last 165 kilometres of the race, with eight coming in the final 45 kilometres.
-The steepest are the Cauberg, Keutenberg and Eyserbosweg.
-Some ascents are as steep as 22% (Keutenberg), others are more gently sloped.
-In contrast to the cobbled bergs in the Tour of Flanders, the hills in Limburg are all asphalted.
+The present course features more than 30 short climbs which arrive in faster succession as the race progresses, giving riders little time to recover between hills.
+There are 25 climbs covered in the last 165 km of the race, with eight coming in the final 45 km.
+The steepest are the Cauberg, Keutenberg, and Eyserbosweg.
+Some ascents reach a maximum gradient of 22% (Keutenberg), while others are more gently sloped.
+Unlike the cobbled bergs in the Tour of Flanders, the hills in Limburg are all asphalted.

-Attempting to explain the difficulty of the course Peter Easton recounts a mathematician's calculations:
+Cycling journalist Peter Easton detailed the mathematical difficulty of the course: